-Mayo Clinic School of Health Sciences offers a 21-month Sonography Program in Rochester, Minnesota.
+Mayo School of Health Sciences offers a 21-month Sonography Program in Rochester, Minnesota, and Jacksonville, Florida.

 Students who complete the program receive a certificate from Mayo Clinic School of Health Sciences.
 This program is also offered as a collaborative bachelor's degree with the University of Minnesota Rochester (UMR) Bachelor of Science in Health Professions (BSHP) sonography track.